TUDelftNAS/Delftvisor/design/design.md

 Else
   Log packet, show error

+Figure out what slice this packet comes from.
 Rewite table_id to slice table.
 Only forward if the controller Async request filter says the controller wants to receive these packets.